 “Containers remove the need for some kinds of collaboration between Dev and Ops by encapsulating the deployment and runtime requirements of an app into a container.
 In this way, the container acts as a boundary on the responsibilities of both Dev and Ops.”

 (from DevOps Topologies, Type 8)

 All of our customers either use Kubernetes, or we are currently integrating it into their workflow.
 But you have to containerize an application in order to (efficiently) run it in such an environment.
 Fortunately, there are best practices — mostly related to SRE (Site Reliability Engineering) — to make this possible and fruitful.
-We share them with our customers and encourage them to adopt them.
+We share them with our customers and encourage them to adopt them where appropriate.

-Containers become the basic building blocks that we get from the Dev team and run them on the infrastructure.
-Meanwhile, Kubernetes becomes the communication language between Dev and Ops.
+Containers become the basic building blocks that we get from the Dev team, which we then run on the infrastructure.
+Meanwhile, Kubernetes becomes the language of communication between Dev and Ops.

 And even more